 Next, you put your head on the wall, and whatever headache you were experiencing is now also leaving you.
 You feel relief, like a demon that was riding your back just got off.

 You wash your hands.

 It is Shabbat.

 Then you head to Virgin Mary’s Tomb.
-On your way out three couples came in and you were surprised that the Priest allowed them in since it was closing time.
-He even waves at the third couple who was still standing outside to come in, just as the priest was getting ready to close the door.
+On your way out three couples come in, and you are surprised that the Priest allowed them in since it is closing time.
+He even waves at the third couple still standing outside to come in, just as the priest was getting ready to close the door.